nertofiveone/Welcome/README.md

 > __Here is an Example:__<br>
 > Documentation/Project Documentation
 3. In the Edit new file tab add the following message: This directory is where all project documentation will be housed.
-4. Add a message in the Commit New File
+4. Add a message in the *Commit new file* section at the bottom of the file.
 > __Here is an Example:__<br>
 > Documentation Directory <br>
 > Created a Documentation directory for all Project Documentation